guardian/gateway/docs/development.md

 Object mutation will be disabled via linting in the near future.

-Next make it avaialble in the [`ClientState`](../src/shared/model/ClientState.ts) interface, if you want it accessible on the client.
+Next make it available in the [`ClientState`](../src/shared/model/ClientState.ts) interface, if you want it accessible on the client.
 It should be optional property, as the client can never be sure that the property will exist.

 ```ts
 ...